JayrodHarv/3DAnimatedChristmasTree/README.md

 Enter command `sudo python PlaySingleAnimation.py` to select an animation from the list to play indefinitely.

 ### How to simulate the tree
-Run the TreeVisualizer script to simulate the tree and the animations I have created for it.
-For the coordinates, use either the tree_d_coords.txt or the test_coords.txt files and you should be able to have a virtual version of my tree play the animations.
+Run the `TreeVisualizer.py` script to simulate the tree and the animations I have created for it.
+For the coordinates, use either the `tree_d_coords.txt` or the `test_coords.txt` files and you should be able to have a virtual version of my tree play the animations.

 ### How to use a phone as a remote control
 Start up the raspberrypi and run `sudo python -m uvicorn main:app --host 0.0.0.0 --port 80 --reload`.
 This will start up a small web server that facilitates calls to the api endpoints that controll the tree.
 Go to the address `http:<insert-raspberrypi-hostname-here>` to access the web interface.